Counting geometric branches via the Frobenius map and $F$-nilpotent singularities: The Frobenius map and geometric branches

 \section{The Frobenius map and geometric branches}

+In this section, we assume that all rings considered are of prime characteristic $p>0$.
 To describe the connection between geometric branches and the Frobenius map, we first consider the case of a single geometric branch.
-We will give a characterization of this property for curves.
+We will give a characterization of the property of having a single geometric branch for rings of dimension one.